Mailu/helm-charts/charts/mailu/README.md

 Depending on your environment you might want to shedule "only one pod" (`Deployment`) or "one pod per node" (`DaemonSet`) for the `front` nginx pod(s).

-A `DaemonSet` can e.g. be usefull if you have multiple DNS entries / IPs in your MX record and want `front` to be reachable on every IP.
+A `DaemonSet` can e.g. be useful if you have multiple DNS entries / IPs in your MX record and want `front` to be reachable on every IP.

 This can be set with the `front.kind` value.